seldo/galls-law/fluent-conf.md

 # [fit] that we slowly replaced
 # [fit] the entire npm registry

-^ 120 seconds of downtime during the rollout because two humans failed to communicate about something.
-If I can do it, you can do it.
+^ How well did it work?
+We rewrote the entire registry, and you didn't notice.
+Over a year we had 120 seconds of downtime due to exactly 1 bad deploy.
+If we can do it, you can do it.

 ---

 # [fit] ![](images/npm.png) loves you
 # [fit] `npm install -g npm@latest`

-^ Remember to upgrade.
+^ So thank you!
+And remember to upgrade your copy of npm.